Table of Contents

 Want To Learn More?

 We are licensed immigration consultants and can tell you more about permanent residency as well as becoming a citizen of Canada.
-Our services also include help with documentation; we are a notary public and assist in preparation of the paperwork.
+Our services also include help with documentation; we are a notary public and assist in preparation of the paperwork, also if you are already in Canada we can help you make in Canada refugee claim.

 Canada Safe Haven Immigration Consulting has two locations in Ontario.
 You can contact us by email to learn more about the path to becoming a proud citizen of Canada, free of a troubled past.